vishwacsena/composer-managed-lab/01-create_bot.md

    and give it a description:

-      `A friendly bot that can get you weather information.`
+      `A friendly bot who can talk about the weather.`

    > Make sure not to put any spaces or special characters in the bot's name.